buildpacks/rfcs/text/000-buildpacks-contribute-default-process-type.md

 process type - a CNB construct representing a process that can be started by the launcher.
 A process type has the following properties as described [here](https://github.com/buildpacks/spec/blob/main/buildpack.md#launchtoml-toml): type (string), command (string), arguments (array of string), direct (boolean).
 Buildpacks declare process types during the `build` phase by writing entries into `<layers>/launch.toml`.

-default process type - describes the process that will be started by the launcher when the app image is run.
+default process type - describes the process type that will be started by the launcher when the app image is run.
 It can be overriden by overriding the image entrypoint.
 Example: an image with default process type of web would have an entrypoint of `/cnb/process/web` which is a symlink that points to `/cnb/lifecycle/launcher`.
 The launcher uses argv0 to determine which process to start.

 # Motivation
 [motivation]: #motivation

 - Why should we do this?
 Easier and more intuitive for end users.
 - What use cases does it support?
 Apps with one or more process type(s).
 - What is the expected outcome?
 The experience should be seamless for end users.
 Buildpacks should produce a sensible default process type without the user having to know or care that process types exist.
-The user should still be able to override the default process type by passing `-process-type` to the lifecycle.
+The platform should still be able to override the default process type by passing `-process-type` to the lifecycle.

 # What it is
 [what-it-is]: #what-it-is

+#### Happy path

 Example: single process app with a buildpack declaring a `default-process` of type `web` -> the app image will have a default process type of `web`

 Example: single process app with no buildpacks declaring a `default-process` -> the app image will have no default process.
 Users must specify the process to run at runtime.
 (This assumes https://github.com/buildpacks/spec/pull/137)

+Example: single process app with no buildpacks declaring a `default-process` and the user passes `-process-type worker` -> the app image will have a default process type of `worker`

 Example: multi-process app with a buildpack declaring a `default-process` of type `web` -> the app image will have a default process type of `web`

+#### Overrides

-Example: multi-process app with an earlier buildpack declaring a `default-process` of type `web` and a later buildpack declaring a process of type `worker` -> the app image will have a default process type of `worker`
+Example: multi-process app with an earlier buildpack declaring a `default-process` of type `web` and a later buildpack declaring a `default-process` of type `worker` -> the app image will have a default process type of `worker`

-Example: multi-process app with an earlier buildpack declaring a `default-process` of type `web` and a later buildpack declaring a process of type `worker` and `override = false` -> the app image will have a default process type of `web`
+Example: multi-process app with an earlier buildpack declaring a `default-process` of type `web` and a later buildpack declaring a `default-process` of type `worker` and `override = false` -> the app image will have a default process type of `web`

 Example: multi-process app with a buildpack declaring a `default-process` of type `web` and the user passes `-process-type worker` -> the app image will have a default process type of `worker`

+#### Overrides - edge cases
+[edge-cases]: #edge-cases

+Example: multi-process app with a buildpack declaring a process type `worker` and a `default-process` of type `web` -> the app image will have no default process.
+Users must specify the process to run at runtime.

+Example: multi-process app with an earlier buildpack declaring a `default-process` of type `web` and a later buildpack redefining what `web` means -> the app image will have no default process.
+Users must specify the process to run at runtime.

-Example: single process app with no buildpacks declaring a `default-process` and the user passes `-process-type worker` -> the app image will have a default process type of `worker`
+Example: multi-process app with an earlier buildpack declaring a `default-process` of type `web` and a later buildpack redefining what `web` means while also declaring `web` as the `default-process` -> the app image will have a default process type of `web`

 - Define the target persona: buildpack author, buildpack user.